hashicorp/terraform-website/content/source/docs/enterprise/private/gcp-setup-guide.html.md

 ##### Object Storage

-There is no automatic backup/snapshot of S3 by GCP, so it is recommended to script a bucket copy process from the bucket used by the PTFE application to a “backup bucket” in S3 that runs at regular intervals.
+There is no automatic backup/snapshot of Cloud Storage by GCP, so it is recommended to script a bucket copy process from the bucket used by the PTFE application to a “backup bucket” in S3 that runs at regular intervals.
 The [Amazon S3 Standard-Infrequent